Joe Martin (orangutan): 1928–1931: Last reports

 The Barnes City zoo closed in 1927 and winter quarters were relocated further inland to Baldwin Park.
-New language in Barnes advance ads of summer 1928 asserted that Joe Martin was "the most valuable zoological specimen in captivity today."
+New language in Barnes advance ads of summer 1928 said that Joe Martin was "the most valuable zoological specimen in captivity today".
 On January 5, 1929, Barnes sold his operation to American Circus Corporation.
-Just eight short months later, in September 1929, as Wall Street was on the precipice of the Great Crash, American Circus turned around and sold Barnes and four other traveling circus brands to Ringling.
-The combination of the debt-financed purchase and the post-crash collapse in ticket revenue was devastating for the circus business generally and John T. Ringling's fortune specifically.
-The impresario of the west, Al G. Barnes, died of pneumonia in July 1931.
-(The Barnes brand continued to tour the country by railroad until 1938 when it was subsumed into Ringling once and for all.)
+Eight months later, in September 1929, American Circus sold Barnes and four other traveling circus brands to Ringling.
+The combination of the debt-financed purchase and the post-Great Crash collapse in ticket revenue was devastating for the circus business generally and John T. Ringling's fortune specifically.
+Al G. Barnes died of pneumonia in July 1931.
+(The Barnes brand continued to tour the country by railroad until 1938 when it was subsumed into Ringling.)

-Joe Martin resurfaced briefly in 1931 in a Time magazine film column: "Universal's menagerie of 40 animals includes a 52-year-old alligator named Little Joe...procured from a bankrupt Florida circus...incarcerated at Universal City ever since it was built, 17 years ago.
-Also from a Florida circus came Chimpanzee Joe Martin.
-Innocent, obedient, clever, Joe Martin performed in Tarzan pictures, was sold back to a circus seven years ago when he became unmanageable, began to annoy other Universal monkeys.
-He may be repurchased to act in The Murders in the Rue Morgue."
-Ultimately, the part of the orangutan from Poe's original story went to two ape-costumed humans and, for close-ups, a chimpanzee from the Selig Zoo.
+Joe Martin resurfaced briefly in 1931 in a Time magazine film column calling him "innocent, obedient, [and] clever" and that he was sold "when he became unmanageable, began to annoy other Universal monkeys".
+Time also reported that Joe Martin may have been bought to perform in The Murders in the Rue Morgue, but the part ultimately went to two ape-costumed humans and, for close-ups, a chimpanzee from the Selig Zoo.

-In 1935, an Idaho publisher printed Al Barnes' memoirs, as told to author Dave Robeson while Barnes was dying in the desert city of Indio, California.
+In 1935, an Idaho publisher printed Al Barnes' memoirs, as told to author Dave Robeson, while Barnes was dying in the desert city of Indio, California.

 Barnes also tells of a rampage that ended in Joe Martin being punched out by a boxer, and of Joe Martin getting tangled in his own clothes while having an outburst.
-The book's illustrations 360 and 361 are photos of Joe Martin (orangutan) in his circus-wagon cage, alternately shaking hands with Al Barnes and "alone, in a pensive mood."
-There is a surviving poster in the Tibbals Circus Collection of the Ringling Museum for a Giant Gorilla Man: The Largest Specimen of its Kind in All the World featuring "Joe Martin (himself)."
+The book's illustrations 360 and 361 are photos of Joe Martin (orangutan) in his circus-wagon cage, alternately shaking hands with Al Barnes and "alone, in a pensive mood".
+There is a surviving poster in the Tibbals Circus Collection of the Ringling Museum that reads "Giant Gorilla Man: The Largest Specimen of its Kind in All the World featuring 'Joe Martin (himself)'".

 Given the Time report, 1931 is a conservative estimated year of death for Joe Martin.
 Joe Martin's estimated birthyear predates by five years the earliest historical record in the International Orangutan Studbook, but even with a most-conservative birth year of 1914 and most-conservative death year of 1927, Joe Martin may well have been one of the longest-lived orangutans in overseas captivity in the era that closed with the advent of modern recordkeeping.